ingo/ingo.github.io/_recipes/pear_cream_soda.md

 ---
-title: Pear Cream Soda
 category: Beverages
 description: A cross between a regular cream soda and a pear soda.
 We drank four liters of it in less than a week.
 The directions here are somewhat terse.
 For more complete information on equipment used, try the book Homemade Root Beer, Soda & Pop by Stephen Cresswell.
-image: img_2282.jpg
+image: pear_cream_soda.jpg
 size: 4 liters
 time: 1-2 weeks
+title: Pear Cream Soda
 ---
 ### Ingredients

 * `4 lbs.` ripe pears